cchvn/Cross-Care/README.md

     - Awaiting response from an oncology ontologist for appropriate vocabulary.
   - Normalization Terms / Other Diseases
   - Cancer Drugs
-  - SDOH (Social Determinants of Health) Terms
   - Race + Gender:
-    - Cross-check race with SDOH terms.
+    - Cross-check race with SDOH paper.
     - Additional:
       - Consider adding Abby’s list of honorifics for expanded gender terms.
       - Nationality terms from Abby's list (used for the SDOH paper).

 - **Test Running Co-occurrence Analysis**
   - Using only Arxiv (local database).